smith11235/deep_import/TUTORIAL.md

 - has_many relationships are represented in [plural](http://api.rubyonrails.org/classes/ActiveSupport/Inflector.html#method-i-pluralize) form.

 #### Running $ rake deep_import:setup
-Will generate several new migrations and models.
+- runs rake deep_import:teardown
+- creates a DeepImport<model_name> model for each Model you have in the config
-These models create a shadow index to track the associations within your data.
+	- these models create an association index in the background
-They can be removed by running rake deep_import:teardown
+- rake deep_import:teardown can be used to remove them entirely at any time
-- they are meant to be ignored by you
+- they are meant to be ignored by the user/developer
-- run rake deep_import:setup anytime there are significant changes to the config
+- rerun any time the config has changes

 #### Sample Data Loader: DFS ordering
-Eventually support for has_many will make it so any data loading process will work.
-Until then a simple hack has been made that allows implicit association tracking using
 - Depth First Odering
 	- if you create a root object (a Parent)
 		- each Child created after is auto-assigned to the last root instance
+	- this is temporarily possible because of a hack
+		- eventual full integration with the Association api will replace this with a more robust solution

 from lib/tasks/benchmark.rake